lemonnuggets/movie-manager/README.md

 ### Set-Up Instructions

 Make sure the #Prerequisites are installed.

+#### Automatic Setup

+Run the setup.py file and give the required responses very carefully.

+*SETUP.PY WILL NOT PROMPT YOU IF YOU MADE MISTAKES IN YOUR INPUTS.*

+If you don't understand what the setup.py file is asking for look at the manual setup to get an idea of what values are required.

+#### Manual Setup

 Add the following environment variables to a .env file in the same folder as movieman.py.